oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
 Please refer to section 1.8.2 for a detailed description.

-#### 3.1.22.2 Correlation Id
+#### 3.1.22.2 Packet Identifier

-The same value as the one contained in the corresponding PINGREQ packet.
+The same value as the Packet Identifier in the PINGREQ Packet being acknowledged.

 #### 3.1.22.3 Messages Remaining